Pet Skin Conditions

 Itching to Get to the Vet

 Atopic dermatitis and pyoderma—skin conditions most commonly affecting dogs—are two of the top reasons pets visited vets.
-In fact, more than 100,000 claims for skin conditions were filed by Nationwide pet insurance policyholders in 2015.
+Perhaps not coincidentally, ear infections are also the No. 2 reason Nationwide pet insurance policyholders take their dogs to veterinarians with 113,000 claims.

-Skin conditions affect cats, too: atopic dermatitis was the fifth most common reason Nationwide policyholders brought their cats to the veterinarian last year.
+Skin conditions affect cats, too: atopic dermatitis was the ninth most common reason Nationwide policyholders brought their cats to the veterinarian last year.

 What is Atopic Dermatitis?